- Original article by Vickie Bennett, updated by Adam Barham, Art Library

 The Sanderson Collection is a key resource for anyone interested in the history of clothing.
 The collection features a variety of rare printed materials concerning vintage fashion, including illustrations, photographs, magazines, books and ephemera.
 The materials cover several time periods: the earliest part of our collection dates back to the 1770s, while the latest dates from the 1950s.

-The collection was curated by Kenneth Sanderson, a local man who was born in Rothwell in 1896.
+The collection was curated by Kenneth Sanderson, a local man who was born in Leeds in the 1890s.
 As a child Kenneth was fascinated by the images embossed on his mother’s best china, which depicted people dressed in the styles of the 18th century.
 This fascination grew into a passion for all historical clothing and Kenneth devoted his life to collecting anything related to vintage fashion.